seananderson/reading/to-get.md

 - Spatial Heterogeneity Increases Diversity and Stability in Grassland Bird Communities

-- Reconstructing Local Population Dynamics in Noisy Metapopulations—The Role of Random Catastrophes and Allee Effects

 - Public awareness of impacts on marine environments Bimodality of plant
   height: fact or artifact?
 A response to Scheffer Secondary extinctions of biodiversity